Nimdy/voting-system-blockchain/README.md

 24. Voting stats are displayed publicly for all to see.

-Here is the concept I have the network on which this will run on.
+Here is the concept I have for the network design (more to come as I draw it).

 The blockchain will run on the VET as a decentialized network with Validator Nodes placed in secure locations.
 (Maybe each state will have validator nodes...
 IDK... but validator nodes will be required)